port-labs/port-docs/docs/create-self-service-experiences/reflect-action-progress/reflect-action-progress.md

 <TabItem value="logs" label="Run logs">

-By sending a `PATCH` request to the `https://api.getport.io/v1/actions/runs/{run_id}` endpoint, you can do the following:

 By sending a `POST` request to the `https://api.getport.io/v1/actions/runs/{run_id}/logs` endpoint, you can do the following:

 - Set the action run status via the `terminationStatus` key - `SUCCESS`, `FAILURE`.